top of page

 Titanic disaster coverage, April 1912

-For now, Nora’s story is unfolding exactly the way it was always meant to—one chapter of her remarkable life at a time.
+And Nora’s story is still unfolding exactly the way it was always meant to—one chapter of her remarkable life at a time.

-The first novella releases next month.
-You can follow along as Nora’s story unfolds on Instagram @traveling_author_amy.
+The first novel releases this summer.
+You can follow along as Nora’s story continues to develop on this blog or on Instagram @traveling_author_amy.

 Comments